Podcast – TV Documentaries – Audiobooks – Live Events

 Known as “Riggs” to his friends, he follows cases from handcuffs to prison cells.

-Riggs as an Executive Producer spun off the podcast into a hit television documentary titled Freed To Kill, which premiered on Fox Nation Streaming in March 2022.
+As an Executive Producer, Riggs spun off the podcast into a hit television documentary titled Freed To Kill, which premiered on Fox Nation Streaming in March 2022.
 The five-part series received a Telly Award for television documentary in May 2022.
-After watching the first episode, retired CBS News Anchor Bob Schieffer, who appeared in the series, said, “This is the story of pure evil, and you told it well.”
+It has drawn praise from journalism stalwarts.
+Retired CBS News Anchor Bob Schieffer, who appeared in Freed To Kill, succinctly encapsulated its impact: “This is the story of pure evil, and you told it well.”

 The documentary revealed how Riggs’ intrepid reporting style involves old-school “shoe leather” tactics – knocking on doors, tracking down sources, and uncovering facts.